Ground Pork Stir Fry is a quick stir fry topped with an addicting peanut sauce! Make it in just 15 minutes if you use shortcut rice!

 This ground pork stir fry is healthy, it’s easy, it’s full of flavor, and it’s family-approved!
 What’s not to love?

-I came up with this recipe for my weekly meal plan group, and it’s been received really well.
+I came up with this recipe for my weeknight dinner club, and it’s been received really well.
 Every week I ask for feedback on the meals in our facebook group, and we determine together what meals stay and what meals go.
 It’s so fun to hear what families think of the meals – especially when the group is a bit skeptical of a recipe, but then they love it!
 This ground pork stir fry was a hit with many of the kids.
 I’d love to know what you think!
 Leave me comment and rating below if you try it out.

 So.
 In this delicious ground pork stir fry, we’ve got: ground pork.
 Mushrooms and spinach.
 Plenty of rice.
 And a delicious peanut sauce to bring it all together.
 I really like meals that include all components (protein, carb, vegetable, flavor) in one.
 It simplifies meals and makes cooking an weeknight dinner at home doable!